+Several NPH homes have fully equipped physical therapy rooms, and some only offer basic PT resources.
 The physiotherapist is often called upon to treat big and small aches and hurts.
-From a sprained finger, to bony ankles to a post bone fracture treatment to rib contusions, there are always children in need of attention.
+From a sprained finger, to bony ankles, to a post bone fracture treatment to rib contusions, there are always children in need of attention.
 We provide the children with flexible bandages, mobilize stiff joints and provide care for the best possible rehabilitation and prevention of new injuries.

 Our physical therapists also provide preventative care.
 Other previous physiotherapists have created programs to help diagnose possible weaknesses at a young age and start the treatment as early as possible.

 Each volunteer chooses an hogar (group of children of the same age living together) at the beginning of their year.
 Each home’s Volunteer Coordinator will communicate the expectations for hogar time.
 Usually, it is six days a week, 6 to 8 p.m., but this might vary per home.
 This has been described as the most fulfilling part of volunteering, the bond and relationships formed with their hogar of children.

 Volunteers have every other weekend off, as well as up to 22 days of vacation time after four months of service.
 Vacation must be arranged according to the specific home’s policies.